My F&M

 You are here:

-Charitable giving is when someone gives to an organization whose mission is to improve the world around them.
-This could encompass supporting people with necessities of daily living like food and shelter, environmental conservation, educational advancement, or humanitarian relief, just to name a few.
+Charitable giving in financial planning is the voluntary act of donating money or other assets to organizations whose mission aligns with your values.
+Whether you're supporting people with necessities of daily living like food and shelter, environmental conservation, educational advancement, or humanitarian relief, your contributions can make a meaningful impact - while playing an important role in your financial plan.
 To qualify as a charitable gift, the receiving organization must be registered in the United States as a charity, generally as a “501(c)(3).”

-As a wealth management firm, we will focus on the financial value in charitable giving.
+For many, charitable giving is not only a personal value but a strategic element of long-term financial planning.
+A thoughtful giving plan may provide tax benefits while allowing you to support causes that are meaningful to you and your family.
 When aligning people’s money with their values, many find it important to use their abundance to give back and advance the wellbeing of a cause important to them.
 This could range from a $20 check to a multi-million-dollar endowment; they all make an impact.

 In addition to supporting large, well-known organizations, charitable giving can help further a lesser-known cause with deep personal meaning.
 For example, having a family member diagnosed with a rare genetic condition might spur financial giving.
 This can have the additional effect of raising awareness, particularly if it is mentioned in social circles.
 Through financing and awareness, the donor can seek to improve the lives of others because of their resources.